kevinfiol/LOVELY2D/README.md

 ## Known Issues / To-Do

 * (Bug) Invoking the API popup on anything under the `love.` namespace closes the autocomplete.
 This is unintended, and I'm not sure why it happens (help appreciated!)
+* Function override signatures not provided in hints
 * ~~Implement function signature helper while typing in parameters~~ *(Added in 0.6.0)*